jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

         return instance
 ```

-This approach simplified our workflow.
+This approach dramatically simplified our workflow.
 Now we could simply collect our production tools in a list and reference them directly in the training configuration:
 ```python
 def multiply(a: int, b: int) -> int:
     ...